An Overview of Breaststroke

 • Efficient starts, turns & finishes.

-• Which are aided by a combination of an effective underwater dolphin leg kick and tight streamlining.
+• An effective underwater dolphin leg kick and tight streamlining aid these.

 The timing sequence of an effective breaststroke

-To achieve a fast and effective breaststroke, you should maintain a smooth balanced and coordinated stroke combined with the correct tempo.
+To achieve a fast and effective breaststroke, you should maintain a smooth, balanced, coordinated stroke combined with the correct tempo.

-• This should be maintained throughout the stroke’s three distinct phases, a strong, quick arm pull, a powerful leg kick and a tightly streamlined glide.
+• This should be maintained throughout the stroke’s three main phases: a strong, quick arm pull, a powerful leg kick, and a tightly streamlined glide.

 Below we have provided a general overview of breaststroke.